-The value-added testing instrument, the College Outcomes Measurement Project (COMP) which the university began using in the early 80s, has been replaced with the Academic Profile (AP).
-Another testing instrument used by the university is the Collegiate Assessment of Academic Proficiency (CAAP), which it began using in 1990.
-The University divides each freshman class, administering as a pre-test the COMP to 50 percent and the CAAP to the other 50 percent.
-Since each test focuses on different components, the two tests together prove to be effective assessment instruments.
-The students who are administered the COMP take all areas of the test.
-The students who are administered the CAAP, however, randomly take only four out of the five sections (science, mathematics, reading, writing, and critical thinking.)
-All sections are not tested due to time constraints.
-Each student then retakes the same exam as a post-test after he or she completes 45 semester hours.
+The value-added testing instrument, the College Outcomes Measurement Project (COMP), which the University began using in the early 80s, has been replaced with the Academic Profile (AP).
+Another testing instrument used by the University is the Collegiate Assessment of Academic Proficiency (CAAP), which it began using in 1990.

+The CAAP is momentarily suspended, however, but will still be administered to those juniors who took the test as freshmen.
+The past few years, though, the University divided each freshman class, administering as a pre-test the COMP to 50 percent and the CAAP to the other 50 percent.
+Since each test focuses on different components, the two tests together proved to be effective assessment instruments.
+The students who were administered the COMP took all areas of the test.
+The students who were administered the CAAP, however, randomly took only four out of the five sections (science, mathematics, reading, writing, and critical thinking.)
+All sections were not tested due to time constraints.
+Each student then retook the same exam as a post-test after he or she completed 45 semester hours.
 In the 1993-94 school year, the University shifted timing of the post-test, re-administering it after the completion of 60 semester hours.